Skip to content

 Start with very short departures.
 Have your husband leave for just a few minutes and then gradually increase the time he’s away.
 This helps your dog get used to being alone without panicking.
 Over time, they’ll feel more confident and calm.

-Keep calm and casual goodbyes
+Keep goodbyes calm and quick

 Avoid long, emotional goodbyes, as these can make your dog more anxious.
 Instead, stay calm, relaxed, and casual when your husband leaves.
 The more nonchalant you are, the less your dog will sense any stress or worry.

-Exercise and mental stimulation
+Provide exercise and mental stimulation

 A tired dog is less likely to be anxious.
 Ensure your dog gets enough physical exercise through walks and playtime.
 Mental stimulation through training, puzzle toys, or interactive games can also tire your dog out and help them feel more relaxed when alone.

-Create a safe, cozy space
+Make a safe and cozy space

 Create a safe, comfortable area for your dog to relax in when alone.
 It could be a crate, a quiet room, or a cozy corner with their bed, toys, and calming scents like lavender.
 This safe space can help your dog feel secure while your husband is away.